-4.1 A wide variety of station instruments can be used on the 256 System.
-The combination of station instruments depends on the number and type of station cards installed.
+4.1 A wide variety of station instruments can be used on the 416/832 System.
+The combination of station instruments depends on the number and type of station cards, station instruments, and power supply modules installed.

 4.2 The system capacity for stations is as follows: